 Here is the short version:

-• The main challenge: Some temples have steep stairs, and the Enoden train gets very crowded.
+- The main challenge: Some temples have steep stairs, and the Enoden train can get crowded, especially on weekends and holidays.

 At a Glance: What Families Should Know Before Visiting Kamakura